Innovative Technology

 • File size: 614.3KB

-Abstract: Objective To establish a rapid recombinase-aided amplification (RAA) method for screening five mosquito-borne viruses—Dengue virus (DENV), Japanese encephalitis virus (JEV), Zika virus (ZIKV), Yellow fever virus (YFV), and Chikungunya virus (CHIKV).
-Methods The conserved genes of the aforementioned five viruses were analyzed as target regions, with the ribonuclease P (RNaseP) gene incorporated as an internal control.
-Six sets of specific primers and probes were designed, and bioinformatics analysis—including evaluation of primer dimers and mismatches—was used to combine these into three distinct dual-fluorescence RT-RAA detection systems.
-All systems were then tested under identical reaction conditions.
-The sensitivity of the three fluorescent RT-RAA detection systems was validated using in vitro-transcribed RNAs of the five viruses, while their specificity was assessed by testing against nucleic acids from Plasmodium parasites, Hantavirus, Seoul virus, and influenza viruses.
-Additionally, the repeatability of each system was evaluated using medium-concentration (10³ copies/mL) and low-concentration (10² copies/mL) in vitro-transcribed RNAs of the five viruses.
-Results Bioinformatics analysis successfully grouped the five viruses along with RNaseP into three dual-fluorescence RT-RAA detection systems: DENV-ZIKV, JEV-YFV, and CHIKV-RNaseP.
-Each system was optimized to perform at 39°C for 15 minutes.
-Sensitivity assays revealed that all three dual-fluorescence RT-RAA systems could detect as few as 1–10 copies of in vitro-transcribed RNA from the target viruses, with DENV, ZIKV, and YFV achieving detection limits of 1 copy/mL, JEV at 10 copies/mL, and CHIKV at 10² copies/mL.
-Importantly, none of the three systems exhibited cross-reactivity with other viruses.
-Furthermore, all three systems demonstrated 100.0% detection rates when analyzing medium-concentration in vitro-transcribed RNAs, while maintaining an impressive 83.3% detection rate even at lower concentrations.
-Conclusion The developed detection method exhibits excellent sensitivity, specificity, and reproducibility, making it suitable for identifying the five mosquito-borne viruses in both human and mosquito samples.
+Abstract: Objective To establish a recombinase-aided isothermal amplification (RAA) method for the rapid screening of five mosquito-borne viruses: dengue virus (DENV), Japanese encephalitis virus (JEV), Zika virus (ZIKV), yellow fever virus (YFV), and chikungunya virus (CHIKV).
+Methods The conserved genes of the five viruses were analyzed as target regions, and the ribonuclease P (RNaseP) gene was incorporated as an internal control.
+Six sets of specific primers and probes were designed, and based on bioinformatics analysis of primer dimers and mismatches, these six primer-probe combinations were grouped into three dual-fluorescent RT-RAA detection systems, which were then evaluated under identical reaction conditions.
+The sensitivity of the three fluorescent RT-RAA detection systems was validated using in vitro-transcribed RNAs of the five viruses, while their specificity was assessed using nucleic acids from Plasmodium, hantavirus, Seoul virus, and influenza virus.
+The repeatability of the three dual-fluorescent RT-RAA detection systems was further evaluated using in vitro-transcribed RNAs of the five viruses at medium concentration (10^4 copies/mL) and low concentration (10^2 copies/mL).
+Results Bioinformatics analysis enabled the combination of the five viruses and RNaseP into three dual-fluorescent RT-RAA detection systems: DENV-ZIKV, JEV-YFV, and CHIKV-RNaseP.
+Each system was incubated at 39°C for 15 minutes.
+The sensitivity of the three dual-fluorescent RT-RAA detection systems for detecting in vitro-transcribed RNAs of the five viruses ranged from 1 to 10^4 copies/mL; specifically, the detection limits for DENV, ZIKV, and YFV were 1 copy/mL, for JEV it was 10 copies/mL, and for CHIKV it was 10^2 copies/mL.
+None of the three fluorescent RT-RAA detection systems showed cross-reactivity with other viruses.
+The detection rates of the five viruses at medium concentration reached 100.0%, and even at low concentration, the detection rates remained at 83.3%.
+Conclusion The detection method established in this study exhibits excellent sensitivity, specificity, and repeatability, making it suitable for the detection of the five mosquito-borne viruses in both human and mosquito samples.